 Our hospital and program leadership also recognizes the value of a combined Med-Peds ambulatory experience.
 We are excited to announce the recent opening of the Heritage Med-Peds ambulatory faculty practices.
 The first practice is located in nearby Simpsonville, SC on the campus of Hillcrest Memorial Hosptial.
 This practice, Heritage Pediatrics and Internal Medicine Simpsonville, opened its doors to pediatric and adult patients in September of 2010.
 This practice is staffed by four Med-Peds physicians who are graduates of our program.
 Our second practice, Heritage Pediatrics and Internal Medicine Wren opened in Wren, SC in the fall of 2012.
 Both Heritage practices are within 20-25 minutes of the Greenville Memorial Campus.
 A third Med-Peds practice, GHS Pediatrics and Internal Medicine, has been open since 2013 and currently employs both internal medicine and Med-Peds trained physicians in a multi-specialty combined practice.

-New for 2015, we have created a required Med-Peds Ambulatory Rotation for our incoming interns that gives them the opportunity to meet and work with Med-Peds practitioners in a variety of settings in the Greenville community.
+New in 2015, we created a required Med-Peds Ambulatory Rotation for our incoming interns that gives them the opportunity to meet and work with Med-Peds practitioners in a variety of settings in the Greenville community.
 The goals of this rotation are to enable our residents to experience the care of adults and children together in a variety of acute, primary, and specialty care settings, to learn about effective transition of care from pediatric to adult settings, and to meet potential mentors and role models in Med-Peds.
 This rotation incorporates experiences with Med-Peds faculty at three different Med-Peds practices in our community, urgent care with our MD360 program, as well as subspecialty Med-Peds experiences.
 In addition, month long electives at any of these practices are available for our upper level residents interested in primary care Med-Peds.

 Internal Medicine Ambulatory Experiences